Your support matters: How to respond when your girlfriend is pregnant

 Your support is needed

 So, how to respond when your girlfriend is pregnant?
-The first thing you should try to do is to show support for your girlfriend (or even ex-girlfriend), because she is probably even more scared than you are.
-She is going to need someone to lean on while she goes through the initial emotions and steps she needs to go through.
+The first thing you should do is show support for your girlfriend (or even ex-girlfriend), because she is probably even more scared than you are.
+She is going to need someone to lean on while she goes through the initial emotions and decisions ahead.

-You will most likely need some time to process the news alone before you have a conversation with your girlfriend, and that is fine.
-It is probably best to filter what you want to say before you actually speak to your girlfriend, just to make sure you don’t say anything you might regret later.
-Once you have talked to your girlfriend, discussed how she is feeling, and shown that you are supportive of her, you can talk about what is going through your head.
+You might need some time to process the news alone before you have a conversation with your girlfriend, and that is fine.
+It may be best to filter what you want to say before you actually speak to your girlfriend, just to make sure you don’t say anything you might regret later.
+Once you have talked to your girlfriend, discussed how she is feeling, and shown that you support her, you can talk about what is going through your head.

-Many women who are abandoned by their boyfriends after sharing the news of an unplanned pregnancy end up making a rash decision because they feel scared and alone.
-These rash decisions could be avoided if the expectant fathers were brave enough to face the situation and discuss what would be best for all three involved parties.
+Whatever you do, don’t try to run away from the problem.
+Many women who are abandoned by their boyfriends during an unplanned pregnancy end up making a rash decision because they feel scared and alone.
+Such decisions can be avoided if the fathers are brave enough to face the situation, listen to their partner, and discuss what would be best for all three involved parties.
 Focusing on the best interest of the child yields the best results for the child.

 More things to consider about how to respond when your girlfriend is pregnant